Conditions Salivary stones

 This duct may become narrower naturally or due to an inflammation or injury.
 This facilitates an accumulation of saliva, which in turn may lead to the formation of salivary stones.

 The composition of the saliva also has a role to play.
 Saliva can be watery at some times and have a slimy/mucoid consistency at others, and it contains a wide range of minerals and proteins.
-It is not yet known what causes liquid saliva to form calcified stones.
+It not yet known what causes liquid saliva to form calcified stones.

 Salivary stones are particularly likely to occur in the submandibular glands below the floor of the mouth.
-This may be because these glands produce a thicker, more calciferous consistency of saliva than the other salivary glands.
+This may be because these glands produce a thicker, more mucous and calciferous consistency of saliva than the other salivary glands.
 In addition, the excretory ducts from these glands are very long and the saliva has to be transported upwards against gravity.
 As a result, it flows more slowly.

 Which factors increase the risk of developing salivary stones?

-There are also some types of medication that directly affect salivary flow and typically cause dry mouth.
+There are also some types of medication that directly affect salivary flow and typically cause a dry mouth.

 How common are salivary stones?